go.to/

 1975

-In 1975 Helena's songs were used in two Czechoslovakian films: "Romance za korunu" (Romances for one crown) and "Noc na Karlstejne" (The night at the Karlstejn castle).
-For the single release from the latter one there were chosen two songs written by Karel Svoboda "Lasko ma, ja stunu" which became a huge hit already in 1974 and "Do vezi" on the side B.
+In 1975 several songs performed by Helena were used in two Czechoslovakian films: "Romance za korunu" (Romances for one crown) and "Noc na Karlstejne" (The night at the Karlstejn castle).
+The single release from the latter one featured one of the biggest Helena hits ever "Lasko ma, ja stunu" b/w "Do vezi".
+The both songs had been composed by Karel Svoboda.
+Even a complete film soundtrack featuring Helena on two tracks was released on LP at the same time.

 Film Melodies - the album

 In September 1973 Helena was in the studio and recorded the album "Film Melodies" in English.
-The album was a co-production of Nippon Columbia in Japan and Supraphon in Czechoslovakia.
-The arrangements and the orchestral playbacks originated from Tokyo, while the vocal parts were mostly synchornized in Prague.
-Twelve evergreens were chosen for this project and the album was released both in Czechoslovakia and Japan.
+The album was a co-production between Nippon Columbia in Japan and Supraphon in Czechoslovakia.
+The arrangements and the orchestral playbacks originated from Tokyo, while the vocal parts were mostly synchronized in Prague.
+Twelve evergreens were chosen for this project and the album was released in 1975 both in Czechoslovakia and Japan.

 The Japanese version of the LP